itsjacobjoy/Resume-Parser-Gemini-/README.md

 # Resume-Parser-Gemini

 # Overview
 This Streamlit web application allows users to parse resume content into JSON format using the Google Gemini Large Language Model (LLM).
 Users can input the path to a resume file (PDF), which is then processed through the Gemini LLM model to generate structured JSON data representing different sections of the resume.
+A sample output has been provided in the repository.

 # Features
 - Input Resume File Path: Users can provide the file path to the resume file (located on their local system or accessible via URL).